CodingWithRuslan/MERN-Stack-app/README.md

 commit 4 : Models & Schemas

           create a new model & schema for the dtabase collection we'll be using (workouts)

+commit 5 : Controllers

+          make some controller functions for the workout routes.